-'''

-&Filter.1.Name=platform

-&Filter.1.Value.1=windows
+&Filter.1.Name=platform &Filter.1.Value.1=windows

-'''

-After locating an AMI that meets your needs, write down its AMI ID, which has the form ami-xxxxxxx.
+3. After locating an AMI that meets your needs, write down its AMI ID, which has the form ami-xxxxxxxx.
 You can use this ID to launch instances of the AMI or register your own AMI, using this one as a baseline.

-Shared AMIs
+Sharing AMIs